DERV Fuel Guide – Learn More About DERV Road Diesel Fuel

 DERV, also known as diesel fuel, is a popular choice across many industries with 25,103 billion litres of diesel sold in the UK in 2020 alone.
 That’s because it’s capable of carrying out some of the world’s most demanding work, from lifting steel beams to paving roads and digging foundations.

-Despite its widespread use, there are some uncertainties that surround its use, including its tax and price.
-As a UK leading DERV supplier, we discuss this and more below.
+Despite the widespread use of DERV, there are some uncertainties that surround the fuel’s use, including its tax and price.
+Crown Oil is a leading bulk DERV supplier with almost 75 years of history supplying UK businesses with millions of litres of DERV every year, so our fuel experts are well placed to discuss this and more below.

 What is DERV?